Western Howgills

 Fountains Fell Tarn

 Having come this high I thought I might as well walk on to Darnbrook Fell (624 metres), a mile to the north-east.
-It is, after all, another of the ‘Dales 30’.
+It is, after all, another of the ‘Dales 30’, that is, hills in the Yorkshire Dales National Park which are over 2,000 feet high and have a drop of over 30 feet.
 The map marks no paths and I could see none on the ground.
 The safest bet seemed to be to return on the Pennine Way to the wall and then follow that in the other direction, towards Darnbrook Fell.
 There is usually a sort-of-path by walls.
 And so there was, but not one I’d want to tackle after wet weather – and not again even after dry.
 What a dismal top Darnbrook Fell is!
 It doesn’t even have the excuse that Fountains Fell has, that miners have turned it inside out.
 Darnbrook Fell’s desolation is all its own work.
 Even the trig point is a sorry sight, being perched on its base with about a metre of peat having eroded away.

 darnbrook fell